andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - DataChainKFS - A simple class that adds stack and queue functionality.

-  - DelegateThreadKFS - A subclass of the Thread class that allows configuring the behavior of the Action event at runtime.

-  - DelegateTimerKFS - A subclass of the Timer class that allows configuring the behavior of the Action event at runtime.

   - DurationKFS - A class that represents a measure of time accurate to microseconds and with a ceiling of a few hundred centuries.

   - LinearArgDesequencerKFS - A class that assists in parsing command-line arguments.